This preface contains the following

 decrease the height of either of the left or right bottom pane, click the pane

-resize grippers at the top of the pane, then drag up or down with your mouse.
+resize grippers at the top of the pane, and then drag up or down with your

 either the lower right or lower left pane, hover over the pane resize grippers

-at the top of the pane until a double-ended arrow is displayed, then click your
+at the top of the pane until a double-ended arrow is displayed, and then click

 To restore a